la-ref/game-of-life/README.md

 ## **The project 📢**

-The project aims to realize the game of life under PyQt with the MVC architecture.
+The project aims to realize the game of life under Qt in C++ with a 1d array

 The game of life is a cellular automaton evolving on a grid (of theoretically infinite size) composed of square boxes called cells which have a binary state (1 for alive and 0 for dead).
 The cells evolve in time according to their neighborhood (each cell has 8 neighboring cells).